 He joined the faculty of the Department of Veterinary Medicine and Surgery at the University of Missouri in August 1980 as a diagnostic and therapeutic radiologist and has continued in that position to this day.
 He currently holds the rank of associate professor in that department with adjunct status in the Nuclear Sciences and Engineering and Radiopharmaceutical Sciences Institutes.
 He is an author or co-author on more than 40 refereed publications in the fields of veterinary imaging and radiation therapy.
 His current research interests lie in the area characterizing beam modifications methods, inhomogeniety effects, and radiopharmaceutical treatment of osteosarcoma and prostate carcinoma.
 He is a clinical radiologist and radiation oncologist currently serving as director of veterinary radiation oncology and nuclear oncology for MU’s Veterinary Medical Teaching Hospital and the Mizzou Animal Cancer Center as well as consulting radiation oncologist for the Veterinary Teaching Hospital at Kansas State University.
 Away from work he is an avid proponent of swimming for fitness, an amateur woodworker and a lover of animals in general.

 A native of Colorado, Dr. Kim Selting completed her undergraduate and veterinary studies at Colorado State University.
 Following a one-year rotating small animal internship in medicine and surgery at the Animal Medical Center, she then moved to St. Louis.
-There, Selting spent one year in emergency work and three years in small animal private practice.
+There, Dr. Selting spent one year in emergency work and three years in small animal private practice.
 She then returned to the Colorado State University Animal Cancer Center to pursue a residency in medical oncology.
 At the completion of this training, she had earned a master’s degree and was board-certified by the American College of Veterinary Internal Medicine in the specialty of oncology.
-Selting then joined the faculty at the University of Missouri and has remained there since 2002.
+Dr. Selting then joined the faculty at the University of Missouri and has remained there since 2002.
+In 2013, Dr. Selting completed a second residency and earned board certification in the American College of Veterinary Radiology in the specialty of Radiation Oncology.

-Professional clinical and research interests include biomarkers of cancer and chemotherapy toxicity, novel chemotherapy drugs and treatments, and more recently, inhalant chemotherapy and exhaled breath condensate evaluate in the monitoring and treatment of primary and metastatic lung cancer.
+Professional clinical and research interests include biomarkers of cancer and chemotherapy toxicity, novel chemotherapy drugs and treatments, and early detection of primary and metastatic lung cancer by evaluation of exhaled breath condensate, as well as novel treatments for lung cancer.
+In addition, she investigates novel radioisotopes for targeted treatment of cancer.
 Past professional roles include president of the Veterinary Cooperative Oncology Group, member-at-large for the Veterinary Cancer Society, and chair of the Oncology Certifying Examination Committee.
-She is currently pursuing specialty certification in radiation oncology.

 Personal interests include horseback riding, triathlons, and spending time with her three children.
 She is a self-described food and movie buff.

-Stephanie Slakey is the receptionist for Mizzou Animal Cancer Care.
-An Oklahoma native, she started working in a regular veterinary practice in 2005, and continued when moving to Missouri in 2008.
-She really enjoys interaction with the clients as well as the patients.
-She will be the voice you hear on the telephone as well as the first face you see when visiting.
+Carla Zerbolio is the receptionist for Mizzou Animal Cancer Care.
+A native of St. Louis County, she received undergraduate degrees in Psychology and Justice Systems from Northeast Missouri State University (Truman), and she received a Masters in Counseling from Saint Louis University.
+Carla really enjoys interaction with clients as well as the patients.
+She will be the voice you hear on the phone as well as the first face you see when visiting.

 Kim Selting, assistant teaching professor of oncology at the MU College of Veterinary Medicine, is the principal investigator in a study that examines the efficacy of Attaxol™ in dogs with naturally occurring cancer.
 Attaxol™ was developed, and is produced, by CritiTech, a Lawrence, Kan. drug development company.